DataandUXgirl/marketplace-ux-research/README.md

 <aside>
 💡

-The user flow map visualizes how users navigate through the application, highlighting key pathways and interactions.
-It establishes a clear information hierarchy and ensures intuitive feature organization, serving as the blueprint for the application's structure.
+The user flow map shows how users move through the app, highlighting key paths and interactions.
+It clarifies hierarchy and guides intuitive feature organization.

 </aside>